 These reports are valuable and frequently provide most of the information that a legal team will need to understand the contents of a forensic image.
 It should be noted that forensic reports may not contain all data that was on the original digital device.
 Therefore, counsel should consider engaging a forensic expert or consultant when he or she does not understand the forensic report or image.

 [NOTE: Law enforcement will frequently generate a forensic report after completing an extraction from a mobile device.
 A common forensic report seen in federal criminal cases is a Cellebrite Reader Report.
-We plan on doing another blog post focused on mobile devices shortly.]
+See the Mobile Forensic Reports post for more details.]

 Whether it is on media (CD Rom, USB drive, or hard drive) or through the internet (email or USAfx) it is becoming common practice that discovery files will be “encrypted.”
 Encryption adds a layer of protection by scrambling the data, so files cannot be seen unless a digital “key” (password) is provided.
 The goal is to protect the data while it is being shipped in case it is lost or stolen.